 In this article, Questia Group focuses on self-care.
-Our research was conducted through an online survey on our platform http://questia.ro covering 651 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 651 respondents, with a plus or minus 4% margin of error.
 The survey was active between 13 and 14 June 2017.
 Our key findings are presented below.

 For a couple of years now, we are witnessing how, at the global level, the ‘patient’ experience is becoming more and more digitalized.
 This trend can be understood by taking into consideration numerous factors, from the high level of internet penetration, the individualization of the ‘selfie-culture’, but also the decrease of government responsibility for health care and its shift onto citizens/consumers.
 Coupled with our need to take more control over most aspects of our lives – health and fitness apps and are on the rise.

 A Business Insider survey from 2016 of more than 8,000 consumers in seven countries, 33% of respondents said they use mobile health apps, compared to 16% in a similar survey in 2014.
 On top of this, The Wearable in The Healthcare Sector Report points out to the following:

 - The wearables market is still in the early phases of expansion.
 Global shipments will increase at a compound annual growth rate (CAGR) of 24.8% over the five years, reaching 162.9 million units in 2020.

 - For consumers, interest in quantifying personal health metrics is translating into demand for fitness tracking devices and smartwatches.

 - Device accuracy and regulation are two major sticking points for device makers and technologists to address.

 - Concerns surrounding privacy and a lack of utility must also be addressed.